GTNet:Guided Transformer Network for Detecting Human-Object Interactions: Related Works

 Many of the current works also use different additional features~\cite{chao2018learning,ulutan2020vsgnet,li2019transferable,liuamplifying,wan2019pose,li2020detailed} ranging from pose information of humans to 3D representations of 2D images for detecting HOIs.
 Recently, VSGNet~\cite{ulutan2020vsgnet} utilizes relative spatial configurations to refine visual features.
 Inspired by this approach, we use spatial configurations to guide our self-attention mechanism.
 Further, we combine object semantics~\cite{peyre2019detecting,liu2020consnet} with spatial configurations~\cite{chao2018learning} for our guidance system.
-Our empirical results show that this combination performs better as a guidance mechanism. \paragraph{\textbf{Transformer Network:}} Originally proposed for machine translation~\cite{vaswani2017attention}, the Transformer network and its different variants achieve the state of the art performances in different NLP tasks~\cite{radford2018improving,bosselut2019comet, wang2019learning}.
+Our empirical results show that this combination performs better as a guidance mechanism. \paragraph{\textbf{Transformer Network:}} Recently, Transformer~\cite{vaswani2017attention} based networks have achieved the state of the art performances in different vision tasks~\cite{carion2020end,dosovitskiy2020image, tamura2021qpic}.
 For detecting HOIs, one of the first attempts to use transformer like self-attention was~\cite{girdhar2017attentional}.
 Following that work, Girdher et al.~\cite{girdhar2019video} has developed the Actor Transformer network for detecting human activities in videos.
-However, none of these works deal with the additional complexities of localizing all interacting human-object pairs without any temporal information like GTNet.
-We guide our joint feature representations of each human-object pair with spatial configurations and object semantics in order to tackle those complexities.
+Few recent works~\cite{tamura2021qpic, chen2021reformulating, kim2021hotr, zou2021end} have developed one stage Transformer networks for detecting HOIs.
+However, all these works rely only on self-attention mechanism to find salient context in the Transformer architecture.
+In contrast, we guide our joint feature representations of each human-object pair with spatial configurations and object semantics to find salient spatial context.
 Our state of the art performance over standard datasets validates our design choices for the self-attention network.